coralogix/coralogix-management-sdk/README.md

 ## REST and OpenAPI

-Our APIs are also avaialable over REST through a variety of OpenAPI endpoints.
+Our APIs are also available over REST through a variety of OpenAPI endpoints.
 Read more over at the [OpenAPI Docs](https://docs.coralogix.com)

 *These endpoints follow the same versioning schemes mentioned below.*